-Switch these out for decaf drinks or something soothing such as a chamomile tea, which will soothe the body and help it to relax.
+Switch these out for healthy drinks, such as decaf drinks or something soothing such as a chamomile tea, which will soothe the body and help it to relax.
 It is also excellent before bed and can help to ease your fears and have a great night's sleep.

 How to Overcome Fear of Heights Climbing

 A practice climbing wall is one way to start to overcome your fear of heights.
 You are afraid of falling, yet know that you are completely safe if you do as you are securely attached to a safety harness.
 So, you can take some practice falls from a low height and let yourself hang in mid-air, gradually raise the level of the fall.
 This will get you feeling safe with the harness and slowly but surely allow you to free yourself from the fear of falling.